 Restorative Practices is an evidence-based model that emphasizes repairing and preventing the harm that conflict causes, rather than imposing punishment.
 All people impacted by a conflict are included in the process of identifying and attempting to repair the harm and create a process that promotes reconciliation and solutions that rebuild relationships.
-In contrast to suspension, which focuses on broken rules, blame, punishment, and exclusion, Restorative Practices allows school officials to consider how students will best learn why they must change their behavior, requires students to take responsibility for their behavior, helps students learn to avoid such behavior, and provides an inclusionary response that keeps students in the classroom.2 https://safesupportivelearning.ed.gov/events/webinar/stemming-school-prison-pipeline-applying-restorative-justice Center, The School Discipline Consensus Report: Strategies from the Field to Keep Students Engaged in School and Out of the Juvenile Justice System, 56, 71-84 (2014) (hereinafter "CSGJC Consensus Report").
+In contrast to suspension, which focuses on broken rules, blame, punishment, and exclusion, Restorative Practices allows school officials to consider how students will best learn why they must change their behavior, requires students to take responsibility for their behavior, helps students learn to avoid such behavior, and provides an inclusionary response that keeps students in the classroom. https://safesupportivelearning.ed.gov/events/webinar/stemming-school-prison-pipeline-applying-restorative-justice-principles-school (accessed Jan.
+7, 2016); The Council of State Governments Justice Center, The School Discipline Consensus Report: Strategies from the Field to Keep Students Engaged in School and Out of the Juvenile Justice System, 56, 71-84 (2014) (hereinafter "CSGJC Consensus Report").